 \section{Summary and conclusion}

 Traditionally, the second-order GWs sourced from the primordial curvature perturbations have been studied mainly numerically.
-We have analytically calculated the part of the curvature-induced GW power spectrum $I(v,u,x)$ [defined in eq.~\eqref{I}] which is calculable independently of the primordial curvature perturbations $\mathcal{P}_\zeta (k)$.
-One of our main results is the expression~\eqref{I_RD} and its late-time oscillation average, $\overline{I^2_{\text{RD}}(v,u,x)}$ [eq.~\eqref{I_RD_osc_ave}], or equivalently in terms of other variables, $\overline{I^2_{\text{RD}}(t,s,x)}$ [eq.~\eqref{I_RD_osc_ave_ts}].
-Once the primordial curvature perturbations $\mathcal{P}_\zeta (k)$ is specified, one can easily compute the remaining integrals for $u$ and $v$ [eq.~\eqref{P_h}], or equivalently $t$ and $s$ [eq.~\eqref{P_h_ts}], whose physical meaning is the wavenumber of the gravitational potential $\Phi$.
+We have analytically calculated the part of the curvature-induced GW power spectrum $I(v,u,x)$ [defined in eq.~\eqref{I}], which is calculable independently of the primordial curvature perturbations $\mathcal{P}_\zeta (k)$.
+One of our main results is the expression~\eqref{I_RD} and its late-time oscillation average, $\overline{I^2_{\text{RD}}(v,u,x)}$ [eq.~\eqref{I_RD_osc_ave}], or, equivalently in terms of the other variables, $\overline{I^2_{\text{RD}}(t,s,x)}$ [eq.~\eqref{I_RD_osc_ave_ts}].
+Once the primordial curvature perturbation $\mathcal{P}_\zeta (k)$ is specified, one can easily compute the remaining integrals for $u$ and $v$ [eq.~\eqref{P_h}], or, equivalently, $t$ and $s$ [eq.~\eqref{P_h_ts}] whose physical meaning is the wavenumber of the gravitational potential $\Phi$.

 As applications of the analytic formula, we have calculated the power spectrum of the induced GW for simple examples of the primordial curvature perturbations.
 This has been done numerically or fully analytically when possible.
-For completeness, we have also studied the second-order GWs induced in a MD era and obtained analytic formulae for simple examples.
-Moreover, we suggest an approximate way of analytically calculating the GW power spectrum in the presence of transitions between RD and MD eras.
-In fact, using our formulae, we have derived the nontrivial wavenumber dependence of the induced GW power spectrum.
-In particular, we have analytically obtained the suppression factor~\eqref{reheating_correction} for modes entering the horizon after reheating assuming the sudden transition between the MD and RD eras taking into account the growth of these modes after reheating until their horizon entry.
-The RD to MD transition can be treated numerically.
-In this way, the nontrivial shape of the power spectrum of the induced GWs in the presence of finite duration of the MD era, during which the GW spectrum is enhanced, is obtained (semi)analytically as demonstrated in Figure~\ref{fig:Omega_GW_MD_SI} for the case of the scale-invariant curvature perturbations.
+For completeness, we have also studied the second-order GWs induced in a MD era and have obtained analytic formulas for simple examples.
+Moreover, we have suggested an approximate way of analytically calculating the GW power spectrum in the presence of transitions between the RD and MD eras.
+In fact, using our formulas, we have derived the nontrivial wavenumber dependence of the induced GW power spectrum.
+In particular, we have analytically obtained the suppression factor~\eqref{reheating_correction} for modes entering the horizon after reheating by assuming the sudden transition between the MD and RD eras, taking into account the growth of these modes after reheating until their horizon entry.
+The RD-to-MD transition can be treated numerically.
+In this way, the nontrivial shape of the power spectrum of the induced GWs in the presence of finite duration of the MD era, during which the GW spectrum is enhanced, is obtained (semi)analytically, as demonstrated in Figure~\ref{fig:Omega_GW_MD_SI} for the case of the scale-invariant curvature perturbations.